eikek/docspell/website/site/content/docs/query/_index.md

 most one value (like `name` or `notes`) and there are fields where an item can have multiple values (like `tag`).
-At last there are special fields that are either implemented directly using custom sql or that are shortcuts to a longer form.
+At last there are special fields that are either implemented directly using custom sql or that are only shortcuts to a longer form.

 Here is the list of all available fields.